davyleroy/Agri-sol/README.md

 2. Tap the link above or scan the QR code
 3. 🌱 Start detecting plant diseases immediately!

 _Note: The app requires the backend server to be running for full functionality.
+You can either run it locally or use the production backend at https://agri-sol.onrender.com.
 For a complete demo, follow the setup instructions above._

 ## 📱 Frontend Setup